 No current event for this Program

-It is time the power of interfaith works to transform fear, anger and hatred into positive human relationships.
+It is time for the power of interfaith works to transform fear, anger, and hatred into positive human relationships.

 Sikhs, Muslims, Jews, and other minorities are increasingly targets of hate in America.
 These attacks are sanctioned by a political culture that tolerates hate speech and promotes xenophobia.
 In 2012, the Parliament of the World’s Religions recognized that hate was on the rise considering:

 The number of active hate groups in the U.S. topped 1,000 for the first time (Southern Poverty Law Center)

 The number of armed militias have doubled (TIME)

 2.5 million more Americans bought guns for the first time in 2011 (FBI)